Celebrating Asian American and Pacific Islander (AAPI) Heritage

 SFUSD has long been a leader in teaching Ethnic Studies in high schools.
 Ethnic Studies classes have screened Chinatown Rising, which discusses Asian American youth activism and SF history from the 1970s to the present day.
 Classes have used this as a text to encourage students to think about contemporary change-making movements.
 Numerous Ethnic Studies student podcasts have centered around Asian American identity, model minority myths, and countering Asian American hate in society.

-Now in its third year, the Filipinx Student Wellness Internship creates an empowering mental health educational space for SFUSD Filipinx students to develop skill sets to have agency over their mental wellbeing.
+Now in its fourth year, the Filipinx Student Wellness Internship creates an empowering mental health educational space for SFUSD Filipinx students to develop skill sets to have agency over their mental wellbeing.
 They wrapped up their second Filipinx Wellness Conference at San Francisco State University, where interns presented mini-workshops related to mental health wellbeing.

 Asian American Trailblazers in Civil Rights